jesse-ai/docs/docs/indicators/README.md

 Jesse offers many indicators using other libraries such as the [ta-lib](http://ta-lib.org).
 The API has been designed to be the simplest yet flexible enough for all types of needs from developing strategies to doing research in [Jupyter Notebooks](/docs/jupyter-notebooks).

-The default settings has been set to produce the same result as you would get on [TradingView](http://tradingview.com).
+The default settings have been set to produce the same result as you would get on [TradingView](http://tradingview.com).

 To get started make sure that the `indicators` module is imported: